 The Company may transfer the right to manage and dispose of the fund to another asset management company.
 The transfer requires the prior written approval of BaFin.
-The approved transfer shall be announced in the Bundesanzeiger (Federal Gazette) and, in addition, in the annual report or semiannual report for the fund.
-The institutions maintaining the custody accounts shall also inform investors about the planned transfer by means of a durable medium, such as on paper or in electronic format.
+The approved transfer shall be announced in the Bundesanzeiger (Federal Gazette) and, in addition, in the annual report or semiannual report for the fund, as well as in the electronic information media designated in the Sales Prospectus.
 The time at which the transfer becomes effective is determined by the contractual arrangements between the Company and the receiving asset management company.
 However, the transfer shall take place no sooner than three months after its announcement in the Bundesanzeiger.
 All rights and obligations of the Company in relation to the fund are then transferred to the receiving asset management company.